 Do you know why there is so much confusion about using vitamin C in skin care?

-Adding vitamin C to your skin care routine can transform your skin – but it’s also very tricky.
-That’s because vitamin c is highly unstable and this is what causes so much confusion.
-In a nutshell, most vitamin C products simply don’t work.
+Adding vitamin C to your anti-aging skin care routine can transform your skin - but it's also very tricky.
+That's because vitamin c is highly unstable and this is what causes so much confusion.
+In a nutshell, most vitamin C products simply don't work.
 Like I said, it can be very confusing!

 For vitamin C to change your skin for the better, your skin needs to have really high levels of vitamin C. However, your body prevents this from happening through diet (too much vitamin C gives you the "runs!").
 To "load" the skin to the levels that can effect change, use skin care products crafted with special delivery systems.
 You also need to stabilize the vitamin C and protect it from air and light before you apply it.

 - Vitamin C is a powerful antioxidant that can destroy skin damaging-free radicals from the sun and other environmental stressors.
 Free radicals wreak havoc in skin; they ultimately destroy and age skin structures and even cause cancer.
 Because vitamin C is a powerful skin antioxidant it can help prevent skin damage from UV rays.
 It is no substitute for sunscreen and sun protection however!

 - High levels of vitamin C in skin have been shown to stimulate skin collagen formation.
 Collagen formation is the only way to truly reverse wrinkles.

 - Vitamin C has some ability to decrease hyperpigmentation by inhibiting the action of tyrosinase, the enzyme responsible for melanin production in skin.

 In my opinion, a complete anti-aging skin care routine includes a well-crafted vitamin C product, along with sunscreen, of course.
 The products are expensive, however, so you need a vitamin C product that's worth your time and your money.
 Otherwise, all your good efforts are wasted.